ma-fch/rfo-log-viewer/README.md

 ### Blocked by Windows Defender

-If Windows Defender blocks the application and clicking **Unblock** in the file properties still does not help, add an exclusion from an **elevated** PowerShell prompt:
+If Windows Defender blocks the application and clicking **Unblock** on the Defender pop-up still does not help, add an exclusion from an **elevated** PowerShell prompt:

 ```powershell
 Add-MpPreference -ExclusionPath 'C:\Tools\RfoLogViewer\RfoLogViewer.exe'